brense/php-rest-module/README.md

-# REST-framework
+# PHP REST module
-A tiny framework to quickly create a REST API in PHP
+This module is a tiny framework to quickly create a REST API in PHP

 To use this framework, simply create a new resource and register it with a new service: